We may earn commission from affiliate links →

 Kimolos boasts some incredible unspoiled shores that you shouldn’t miss.

-Although some of these beaches can be reached with the local bus, renting a car to reach less-visited beaches is always better.
+Although some of these beaches can be reached by the local bus, renting a car to reach less-visited shores is always better.

 Psathi Beach